Scott Hollifield: Revisiting the mass dog wedding scare of 2008

 Boy, was I wrong.

-According to a search of the trusty internet, the town of Oak Park, Illinois, scheduled a mass dog wedding in an effort to claim the Guinness World Record for dog weddings, at that time held by Littleton, Colorado, where 178 canine couples tied the knot in May 2007.
+According to a search of the trusty internet, the town of Oak Park, Ill., scheduled a mass dog wedding in an effort to claim the Guinness World Record for dog weddings, at that time held by Littleton, Colo., where 178 canine couples tied the knot in May 2007.

 In Southern California, Sandy Robins wrote an article with the headline “Dog Weddings On The Rise.”
 She cautions owners searching for that perfect wedding gown that “dress design can often look different when created horizontally to fit a dog.”
 Robins quotes one expert who says, “Poodles can wear lots of layers and look wonderful, especially from behind.”